The Pennbrook Company of Bend Changes Owners - Cascade Business News

-The Pennbrook Company, of Bend, has changed owners.
+The Pennbrook Company of Bend has changed owners.
 Co-founder and long-time owner, Don Bauhofer, has transferred ownership to his daughter, Kelly Stewart.

 Founded as Pennbrook Development Company in 1986 by Bauhofer and two partners, Al Levage and Larry Havinear, Pennbrook grew from a small, local real estate development firm into a regional developer and home builder in the 1990s and early 2000s.
 The company had offices in Scottsdale, Arizona, San Diego, Everett, Washington and Portland.